-RPT-WRAPUP 1-China's yuan down as US fires fresh trade salvo; stocks steady
+WRAPUP 2-China's yuan, stocks down as US fires fresh trade salvo

 Prior to the market opening, the People’s Bank of China (PBOC) set the midpoint rate at 6.8554 per dollar, 45 pips weaker than the previous fix 6.8509.

-The spot market opened at 6.8760 per dollar and was changing hands at 6.8742 as of 0218 GMT, 189 pips weaker than the previous late session close.
+The spot market opened at 6.8760 per dollar and was changing hands at 6.8639 at midday, 86 pips weaker than the previous late session close.

+The offshore yuan was trading at 6.872 per dollar as of midday.

 Traders said the renewed Sino-U.S. trade tension piled pressure on the yuan, but market participants refrained from aggressively testing lows for fear the authorities may quickly step in.